 There was nothing left of the fingernails on Lorne’s left hand.
 They had been bitten down to the quick, chewed up and discarded.
-He was now working on the index finger of his right hand as he stood staring at Black Mountain out of the window of the community center.
+He was now working on the index finger of his right hand as he stared at Black Mountain out of the window of the community center.

 “I’m good, Fee.
 Don’t you worry about me.
 I’m a tough old fart.”
 He moved away from the window and tried to look busy, finding himself rereading the alert message he had received from the rescue coordination center.
 Satellites had picked up Sam’s distress signal and forwarded her GPS coordinates to the message control center, who had then sent them onto the rescue coordination center.